tpalzkill/twitter-feed-oke/README.md

 =====

 This repository contains the code for the Twitter feed microservice that you will use during the [Oracle Container Native Application Development workshop](http://oracle.github.io/learning-library/workshops/container-native-development).
-During the workshop you will Dockerize this Java microservice using Wercker, configure a CI/CD pipeline, and deploy the microservice to Oracle's managed Kubernetes service.
+During the workshop you will Dockerize this Java microserice using Wercker, configure a CI/CD pipeline, and deploy the microservice to Oracle's managed Kubernetes service.

 Build